 8. Let your kid use and hold props or toys

-Letting your child hold a toy or prop during the game can help provide tactile stimulation.
+Letting your child hold a toy or prop during the game can help keep focus if they need something more to keep their attention.
 Engaging the touch part of their senses lets them fill in some of the attention span gaps that kids have and lets them feel like they’re more part of the play-time that you are running.
-You can do this by letting them hold a stuffed toy that is relevant to the game, getting them minis, letting them hold and use dice (or dice alternatives), having dress up clothes ready, using paper tubes as swords or staffs, etc. Just having SOMETHING available to let them hold and fidget with can help keep them stimulated and engaged for longer periods of time.
+You can do this by letting them hold a stuffed toy that is relevant to the game, getting them minis, letting them hold and use dice (or dice alternatives), having dress up clothes ready, using paper tubes as swords or staffs, letting them stack blocks or toys, etc. Just having SOMETHING available to let them hold and fidget with can help keep them engaged for longer periods of time.

 If your child knows there’s prizes or rewards for continuing to play, it can also help to keep interest.
 In one of my other articles where I use snacks or stickers as point trackers, this really helped my kid have some additional interest in the game because he saw them as prizes to keep going for.

 Making sure to give verbal rewards, like saying, “good job!” or “you did it!” can also go a long way in helping them know that they did well.
 It can build your kid’s confidence in being able to play the game so they’re more likely to play longer.

 I am a huge fan of having breaks for coloring or puzzles in the middle of the game.
 If my kid starts getting fidgety, I can ask if he’d like to color for a bit, and that 5 minute break is enough to let him refocus.
 I try to have ~5 coloring sheets or little printed out games (match the letter, counting worksheet, etc) that are relevant to the topic of the game.
 It really helps him feel involved and want to keep going even if he’s not in the mood to answer a lot of questions that day.

 11. Offer regular breaks at key game scenes